 14. Lack of realistic life plan and parasitic lifestyle.

 The sociopathic cult leader tends to move around a lot, making countless efforts at starting over while seeking fertile new ground to exploit.
+An inability or persistent failure to develop and execute long-term plans and goals; a nomadic existence, aimless, lacking direction in life.

 15. Criminal or entrepreneurial versatility.